Courses & Units

 1 Please refer to more information on student contribution amounts.

 2 Please refer to more information on eligibility and Approved Pathway courses.

 3 Please refer to more information on eligibility for HECS-HELP.

 4 Please refer to more information on eligibility for FEE-HELP.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.

 Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

 You cannot enrol in this unit as well as the following:ZAT217

-This unit is delivered fully online and comprised of weekly learning modules supported by weekly tutorials and one four hour workshop.
+This unit is delivered fully online and comprised of weekly learning modules supported by 2-hour weekly tutorials and one five-hour workshop.

 |Timetable||View the lecture timetable | View the full unit timetable|